7diogo-luis/ZIRCON/README.md

 ### Encoding a switch or derailer
 1. Write keyword **SWI**
 2. Write the switch's label after the keyword.
 If the switch is a derailer, the label must contain "C"
 * Note 1: A switch is always associated with a node.
-The association is made with the node encoded immediatly before the switch
+The association is made with the node encoded immediately before the switch
 * Note 2: If a transit through a section's node requires a switch on that section to be set in the reverse position, then that switch is associated with that node.
 More than one switch might be associated with a single node

 ## ZIRCON Layout Geometry File (.zlg)